grebmeg/sf-xml/README.md

 - [ ] change names of parameters for command in the better way;
 - [ ] generate one script file without dependencies from '/node_modules' folder;
 - [ ] refactor adding or deleting permissions;
+- [ ] take xml object from description, for example, from JSON;

 ## Install